davidpallmann/hashnode-backups/cligln60d00000alihp2yaaew.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1685829692187/b2f8d4c9-53f2-4cc2-af38-5ffe766aa1ef.png align="center")

-## One-time Setup
+## Setup

-For any of the tutorials in the Hello, Cloud series you need the following:
+For this tutorial, you will need the following:

 1. An [AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/), and an understanding of what is included in the [AWS Free Tier](https://aws.amazon.com/premiumsupport/knowledge-center/what-is-free-tier/).

-2. [Visual Studio Cod](https://visualstudio.microsoft.com/)e Although this blog series uses Visual Studio 2022 most of the time, you need VS Code for this tutorial.
-Install [Visual Studio Code](https://code.visualstudio.com/).

-3. [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/).
-You'll need to [configure the toolkit](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/keys-profiles-credentials.html) to access your AWS account and create an IAM user.
-Your default AWS profile will be linked to this user when running programs from the command line.
+2. The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), configured so that you have a default AWS profile on your local computer.

 ## Step 1: Install Code Whisperer